20 People In Intensive Care After Turbulent Singapore Airlines Flight - UrduPoint

 Andrew Davies, a British passenger aboard the Boeing 777-300ER, told BBC radio that the plane "suddenly dropped" and there was "very little warning".

-"During the few seconds of the plane dropping, there was an awful screaming and what sounded like a thud," he said, adding that he helped a woman who was "screaming in agony" with a "gash on her head".
+"During the few seconds of the plane dropping, there was an awful screaming and what sounded like a thud," he said, adding that he helped a woman with a "gash on her head".

 Separately, he told a BBC podcast he feared the plane was going to crash.

+There was a water bottle stuck in a gap in the ceiling," he said.

-Singapore Airlines chief executive Goh Choon Phong said Wednesday the carrier is "very sorry for the traumatic experience" endured by those on board, and expressed condolences to the family of the deceased.
+Singapore Airlines Chief Executive Goh Choon Phong said Wednesday the carrier is "very sorry for the traumatic experience", and expressed condolences to the family of the deceased.

+Singapore Prime Minister Lawrence Wong sent his "deepest condolences" to the family and loved ones of the dead man -- identified as Geoff Kitchen, a musical theatre director from near Bristol.

 Recent Stories